 2. User scoring evaluation

-Protection for validation of “See Also” box
+Protection for validation of “See Also” box.
+We would want to prevent malicious users from affecting the results displayed in the “See Also” box.

 3. What next algorithm

 Decides what potential match the user sees in order to continually evaluate the matches and the user selections.